-Burn out is prolific and there are many good articles on how to deal with it.
-But this suggestion is especially for the wellness professional, since most of us are sole practitioners and being around each other is muy importante.
+Burn out is prolific, and there are many good articles on how to deal with it.
+But this suggestion is especially for the wellness professional since most of us are sole practitioners, and being around each other is muy important.
 There is a story about an individual who had pulled back from his support community.
-An elder visited him and simply sat with the man in front of the fireplace.
-After silently enjoying the warm flames for a while, the elder slid a burning ember away from the fire and they both watched it start to grow dim and cold.
+An elder visited him and sat with the man in front of the fireplace.
+After silently enjoying the warm flames for a while, the elder slid a burning ember away from the fire, and they both watched it start to grow dim and cold.
 He then moved it back closer to the sparks, where it started glowing again.
 Enough said.

 I have, more than once, in my 25 plus years in this profession, felt the ebbing of my glow.
 But being in the company of other practitioners has never failed to inspire me (one of the main reasons I like to teach).
 There is a greater variety of options than ever before, here are just a few to explore:

-Independent Conferences - i.e. The World Massage Festival, FSMTA and AMC.
+Independent Conferences - The World Massage Festival, FSMTA, and AMC.

-Membership Based Events - i.e. AMTA National Convention, conferences and state chapter meetings.
+Membership Based Events - AMTA National Convention, conferences, and state chapter meetings.
 ABMP School Issues Forum

-Volunteering Opportunities- i.e. sports massage teams, emergency response teams, and community events which are all great ways to connect. .
+Volunteering Opportunities- sports massage teams, emergency response teams, and community events are great ways to connect.

-Continuing Education - i.e. live/ hands on.
-I understand the convenience of on-line, but don’t let it be your only source.
-Feel the work you are learning and make sure to form study groups with those who are also exploring.
+Continuing Education - Live/ hands-on.
+I understand the convenience of online but don’t let it be your only source.
+Feel the work you are learning, and make sure to form study groups with those who are also exploring.

-Trade Shows, Retreats and Special events – i.e. IECSC, Cosmoprof and Biotone Open Houses: featuring techniques, biz/marketing tips, and networking opportunities
+Trade Shows, Retreats and Special events – IECSC, Cosmoprof, and Biotone Open Houses: featuring techniques, biz/marketing tips, and networking opportunities

 “Get thee to a gathering of massage therapists and catch some sparks!”